bgianfo/pr-dash/README.md

 ```

 Notes:
-- *repo_name* is optional, if it's ommitted the project name will be used for the repo name as well.
+- *repo_name* is optional, if it's omitted the project name will be used for the repo name as well.
 - You can read how to create an Azure DevOps PAT token [here](https://docs.microsoft.com/en-us/azure/devops/organizations/accounts/use-personal-access-tokens-to-authenticate?view=azure-devops).

 Now you can run pr-dash and try it out.